c14n

 GOBL JSON C14n

-GOBL considers the following JSON values as explicit types:
+GOBL considers the following JSON values as explicit types:- a string

 - a number, which extends the JSON spec and is split into: